-A visual inspection was undertaken of the areas where the establishment receives, processes and stores cells, and where consumables and reagents are stored.
-In addition, the inspection team visited the Sheffield TAS, a satellite premises, where procurement takes place.
-Records relating to equipment and storage temperature monitoring were reviewed, as well as the areas used for storage.
+A visual inspection was undertaken of the areas where the establishment receives, processes and stores PBSCs, DLIs, PBMCs and cord blood, and where consumables and reagents are stored.
+The ocular tissue processing suite and associated general laboratory were also visited.
+In addition, the inspection team visited the TAS unit, a satellite premises, where procurement of PBSCs, DLIs and PBMCs takes place.
+Records relating to equipment maintenance and storage temperature monitoring were reviewed, as well as the areas used for storage of consumables and reagents.